What is the purpose of a trademark?

 Can I lose my rights to the trademark after I’ve registered it?

-Yes, if applicant does not timely maintain their registration (see maintenance question above for explanation), the trademark abandons or the mark becomes generic, i.e. Elevator.
+Yes, if applicant does not timely renew their registration (see maintenance question above for explanation), the trademark abandons or the mark becomes generic, e.g. Elevator, Aspirin and Thermos to name a few.

 OTHER TRADEMARK CONSIDERATIONS